 Foster good relations between people who share a protected characteristic and those who do not.

-Have due regard to the PESD when making decisions, taking action or developing our policies and practices.
+Have due regard to the PSED when making decisions, taking action or developing our policies and practices.

 Publish information to show compliance with the Equality Duty which is done in each policy.